Ulyouth/sCO2-HTCalculator/README.md

 # Limitations
 * The equations used are only valid for very restricted conditions
 * qw convergence criterium (Tin ≈ Tout), using the ΔT of the previous channel would be a better estimation for qw
-* Only 2D domains are supported
+* Only 2D domains are currently supported

 # Credits
 * Institute of Nuclear Technology & Energy Systems (IKE) for providing the sCO2 heat transfer eqs